 Note: This post contains affiliate links.
 Meaning if you click and buy some of the products linked in this post, I may earn a small percentage at no extra cost to you.

 Day 1 – Walking between sights in Westminster

-Start your day with an English breakfast.
+Start your day in London with an English breakfast.
 You’ll need energy for all the walking.